Gadgets-iT/Nextcloud-Ubuntu-Setup/Part 3 - Fixing Nextcloud Data After Parity Disk Failure using SnapRAID.md

-# Fixing Nextclou data after data disk failure using SnapRAID
+# Part 3 - Fixing Nextclou data after data disk failure using SnapRAID

 1. **Replace new harddisk with the failed harddrive**